Volunteering for 2017 Telluride Bluegrass

 - A reminder email.

 If you have not heard from Planet Bluegrass by early June and you are still interested in volunteering, there may be last-minute positions.
-If you are not still interested, please let me know and I will cancel your application and destroy your check or credit card information.
+If you are not still interested, please let us know and we will withdraw your application and destroy your credit card information.

 |The Telluride box canyon|